-To enroll in the PADI Divemaster course you need to be:
+To enroll in the PADI or SSI Divemaster course you need to be:

-A PADI Advanced Open Water Diver and a PADI Rescue Diver (or proof of qualifying certification from another training organisation)
+Be an Advanced Open Water Diver and a Rescue Diver (or proof of qualifying certification from another training organisation)

 Emergency First Response Primary & Secondary Care (or qualifying First Aid & CPR training from another organisation) trained & certified within the last 24 months